Reading and studying the Bible definitely helps us navigate this life. But how often do we consider the spiritual benefits from God’s Word?

 We know the Bible teaches us more about God, His will, and His ways.
 We have experienced God’s comfort, peace, and encouragement through His Word.
 And we have gained direction and insight for our daily lives.
-But those things only scratch the surface of the spiritual depth of God’s Word.
+But those things only scratch the surface of the great depth of God’s Word.

 - Strength to resist temptation – Jesus Himself used God’s Word to stave off Satan’s attacks.
 Scripture will protect us from sin by arming us with the truth and strengthening our longing to please and obey God.
 With God’s Word in our hearts – not just in our minds – we can stand firm.
 The law of his God is in his heart; his feet will not slip (Psalm 37:31).

 - Spiritual growth – God wants to grow us to be like Jesus.
-Ingesting Scripture fuels our spiritual growth.
+Scripture fuels our spiritual growth.
 God actively uses His Word in our lives to shape our character, change our desires, and mold our motivations to the image of Christ.
 This spiritual growth fosters a more intimate fellowship with Christ through a deeper knowledge of Him.
 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good (1 Peter 2:2-3).

 When we ingest God’s Word, we will taste the sweetness of the Author of Life.
 When we go beyond a superficial reading of the Bible and mediate on its truths, we will experience the Person of the Holy Spirit.
 We will interact with our Creator.
 That is the point when God will move our hearts and meet the deepest needs of our souls.